-Reading task cards are common tools used in classrooms everywhere, but they sometimes are used in a way that creates busywork for our students and are thought of as not creating authentic reading experiences that can help students grow.
+Reading task cards are common tools used in classrooms everywhere, but they sometimes are used in a way that creates busywork for our students and are thought of as not creating authentic reading experiences that can help students improve reading comprehension.

 - Reading task cards have short reading passages.
 When you are trying to improve reading comprehension, students spend a lot of time reading…. which you would think is a good thing.
-But the reality of it is we need to be worried about reading fatigue with our students.
-Which is why task cards are a great option.
+But the reality of it is we need to be worried about reading fatigue in our students.
+This is why task cards are a great option.

 - Reading task cards are usually skill-specific.
 If you let your students choose what they want to read during independent reading time, you can’t always guarantee that they will be reading a text that will align with the objective for your whole group lesson.

-For example, if you’re teaching theme during your whole group lesson, but you have students reading nonfiction, they really can’t practice finding the theme independently with their. nonfiction book.
+For example, if you’re teaching your students all about theme during your whole group lesson, but you have students reading nonfiction, they really can’t practice finding the theme independently with their nonfiction book.
 But if you have a set of skill-specific reading task cards, then you can give your students a short task card to “practice” with before they jump into their independent reading.
-That way you ensure your students will get practice finding the theme of a text and then can go on to read their nonfiction book just for the fun of it.
+That way, you ensure your students will get practice finding the theme of a text and then can go on to read their nonfiction book just for the fun of it.